caarlos0/dotfiles.zsh/README.markdown

 # holman does dotfiles

 ## dotfiles

+dsdds

 Your dotfiles are how you personalize your system.
 These are mine.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this